List of Thursday Night Football results (2006–present): 2011 season

+This was the last season to feature primetime Thanksgiving games on NFL Network, as they moved to NBC in 2012.

 2012 season

 Starting with this season, the NFL expanded to a full season Thursday Night Football schedule.
 However, there were some changes with the biggest being that every team was guaranteed a prime-time appearance.
 In addition to the season opener, the prime-time Thanksgiving game also aired on NBC.

 2013 season

+This was the last season to feature Thursday night games exclusively on NFL Network, as deals to air Thursday night games on free-to-air NFL broadcasters would be made beginning in 2014.

+Broadcast Network simulcasts (2014–2021)

 2014 season

 Starting with the 2014 season, the NFL and CBS signed a deal that would put part of the Thursday Night Football package on national prime-time.
-CBS, with an NFL Network simulcast, would air eight games (mostly the first half), while the NFL Network would air the other eight games (mostly the second half) exclusively.
+CBS Sports, with an NFL Network simulcast, would air eight games (mostly the first half), while the NFL Network would air the other eight games (mostly the second half) exclusively.
 The deal was for one year with the option of a second year in 2015, which the NFL chose to exercise.

 2015 season

 2016 season

 For the 2016 and 2017 seasons, a new Thursday Night Football deal took effect.
 Thursday Night Football was now an 18-game schedule with CBS broadcasting 5 games, NBC broadcasting 5 games, and the NFL Network simulcasting the whole season with 8 games exclusively.
 CBS Sports and NBC Sports each produced 4 NFL Network-only games.
 The NFL also sold the digital rights to the package separately to Twitter.
 Due to scheduling conflicts, NBC Sports had Mike Tirico team up with Cris Collinsworth for the Giants-Eagles game.
 Tirico, Doug Flutie, and Tony Dungy also called Dolphins-Jets and Ravens-Steelers.
+The NBC games on this list are separate from NBC's Sunday Night Football package, which includes the NFL Kickoff Game and Thanksgiving, both of which take place on Thursdays.